Jennifer Lambert

 I was ecstatic to stop by the Harry Potter shop in London and get all sorts of goodies for the kids.
 They love their Marauders’ Map and wands and Hogwarts tickets.

 The ultimate in fantasy geekery.
-I have loved Tolkien since the little Hobbit cartoon in the ’70s!
+I have loved Tolkien since the little Hobbit cartoon by Rankin and Bass in the ’70s!

 I really, really, really wish I still had my original Ewok village and star fighters.
 And all my figures.
 I saw Return of the Jedi in theatres and I was sold on the whole franchise.
 While we wait anxiously to see what Disney does to our beloved characters and stories, here are some fun gifts for your Jedi lover.